scottie-l/reading-notes/reading-notes-301/class-06.md

 <b><a href = "https://www.codefellows.org/blog/6-reasons-for-pair-programming/">"6 reasons for pair programming"</a>

 1. What are the 6 reasons for pair programming?
-Greater efficentcy, Engaged colaboration, Learning from fellow developers, Social skills, job interview readiness, & work environment readiness.
+Greater efficiency, Engaged collaboration, Learning from fellow developers, Social skills, job interview readiness, & work environment readiness.

 2. In your experience, which of these reasons have you found most beneficial?
 The ability to learn my fellow students/devs.